 Bright color combines with geometrically grouped holes to make a dazzling statement scarf.
 If you want to knit this as a year-round accessory, try a yarn like Lorna’s Laces Solemate.
 It comes in an array of colors and contain Outlast©, a fiber developed for NASA that moderates temperature and reacts to the heat of your body.

-Photo via Bluprint member janukke
+Photo via Craftsy member janukke

 8. Yarrow Lace